dwhiffing/fury/content/nato/it/navy/other-vessels/body.md

 [**Stromboli
 Class**:](https://en.wikipedia.org/wiki/Stromboli-class_replenishment_oiler)
-These two oilers are designed primarily to support small Italian task groups in the Mediterranean.
-They are small – 20% of the size of the big US AORs – but are capable of assisting combat ships to stay at sea long, which is their job.
-They carry diesel, a small amount of aviation fuel and about 300 tons of dry goods, certainly not enough to resupply the
-***Giuseppe Garibaldi but adequate for an ASW Task Group.***
+These two oilers are designed primarily to support Italian task groups in the Mediterranean.
+They are small, about 20% of the size of the big US AORs – but are capable of assisting combat ships to stay at sea longer, which is their job.
+They carry diesel, a small amount of aviation fuel and about 300 tons of dry goods, certainly not enough to resupply the ***Giuseppe Garibaldi but adequate for an ASW Task Group.***

 | Class     | Pennant | Name      | Task     | Remarks |
 | --------- | ------- | --------- | -------- | ------- |